Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Detailed asymptotics and uniqueness of developments

 If $1+\delta \leq 2\varepsilon_V$, we are done.
 Otherwise, we have $|e_i \ln \theta| \leq Ct^{-1+2\varepsilon_V}$.
 But then, we can go back to estimating $e_i( \theta^{-2} V \circ \s )$ and repeat the process to obtain further improvements.
 There is a positive integer $n$ such that $2n\varepsilon_V \geq 1+\delta$.
 Hence, after performing the improvement process $n$ times, we obtain

-Note that at this point, no further improvements are possible, since we are stopped by the estimate for $e_i( \theta^{-2} V \circ \s )$.
+Note that at this point, no further improvements are possible.
 For higher order derivatives, similar arguments can be made by applying successively more derivatives to $\p_t \varrho = \theta$ and to \eqref{formula for 1/theta}.
 We conclude that

 This implies the result for $t\theta - 1$. \end{proof}